Travel to the UK

 - Fixed bed

-Having never owned or lived in a motorhome, to get a feel for what suited and would work best; we visited a motorhome dealer and checked out quite a few varieties, shapes, and sizes.
+Having never owned or lived in a motorhome, to get a feel for what suits and works best, we visit a motorhome dealer and check out quite a few varieties, shapes, and sizes.

-- 5.6 metres in length – easier to park, cheaper on ferries and Tolls, easier to drive through congested cities and smaller roads
+- 5.6 metres in length so, easier to park, cheaper on ferries and Tolls, easier to drive through congested cities and on smaller roads

-- 3.5 Tonne – requires a regular Driver’s License not a Heavy Vehicle license
+- 3.5 Tonne – requires a regular Driver’s Licence not a Heavy Vehicle licence

 - Light and airy inside